 An inclusive vision of health: from mammography to continuous screening

-"Access to quality, affordable health care is essential for early diagnosis," said the study author, Catherine Ricciardi, director of nursing at MIT's Center for Clinical and Translational Research.
+“Access to quality, affordable healthcare is essential for early diagnosis,” said the study author, Catherine Ricciardi, director of nursing at MIT's Center for Clinical and Translational Research.

 “As a nurse, I have seen the negative consequences of a late diagnosis.
-This technology promises to break down barriers to diagnosis of breast cancer, offering a more reliable, comfortable and less intimidating diagnostic method."
+This technology promises to break down barriers to diagnosis early breast cancer, offering a more reliable, comfortable and less intimidating diagnostic method.”

 The future we want.